Our VOTES Matter

 Here’s the Link for Contact Phone numbers for paratransit in Chicago and the surrounding five county area: https://bit.ly/Pacebooking

-Please be aware that Pace is waiving the $3 City of Chicago Taxi Access Program (TAP) fare, effective March 23, 2020.
-Riders are still required to swipe their TAP card at the end of their trip, but no money will be taken from your account.
+Please be aware that Pace has reduced the $3 City of Chicago Taxi Access Program (TAP) fare to $2, effective January 1, 2023.
 Riders will still be responsible for any taxi fare amount over $30 and City of Chicago fees.

 TAP is only available in the City of Chicago.